paka16/ReactApp/README.md

 * homepage - displays a table with your exercising record
 * create page - used to insert new entries
 * update page - used to update previously made entries

+# phtotos
+All photos used on this project were from a free images website - credentials in code